Skip to content

 APPROVED-unsplash9-cropped

-Through Tigerlily’s HEAL Policy COE, we plan to further focus this work by educating, empowering, and lifting patient voices to ensure they are amplified, in order to achieve health equity and end disparities.
+Through Tigerlily’s HEAL Policy COE, we work to educate, empower, and lift patient voices to ensure they are amplified, in order to achieve health equity and end disparities.
 The HEAL Policy COE will focus on systemic changes through policy at the local, state, and federal level to:

 • End barriers to accessing and receiving quality, equitable care for all,